datacarpentry/python-ecology-lesson/_episodes/07-putting-it-all-together.md

 teaching: 20
 exercises: 25
 questions:
- - " What other tools can I use to create plots apart from ggplot? "
+    - "What other tools can I use to create plots apart from ggplot?"
- - " Why should I use Python to create plots?"
+    - "Why should I use Python to create plots?"
 objectives:
-    - Import the pyplot toolbox to create figures in Python.
+    - "Import the pyplot toolbox to create figures in Python."
+keypoints:
+    - "FIXME"
 ---

 ## Putting it all together

-Up to this point, we have walked through tasks that are often involved in handling and processing data using the workshop ready cleaned
-files that we have provided.
+Up to this point, we have walked through tasks that are often involved in handling and processing data using the workshop ready cleaned files that we have provided.
 In this wrap-up exercise, we will perform many of the same tasks with real data sets.
 This lesson also covers data visualization.